 Scholarship Recipients

 Rollie Geppert, founder and one of the five scholarship review panel members, wishes to thank you for your generous donation to the Ecosystems Scholarship Fund.
 "Fund raising is hard work during these tough economic times but I am confident that you agree with me that investing in our youth who are pursuing college degrees in natural resources and land use is a wise and worthwhile effort.
-We continue to grow and additional donations are always welcome.
-This is a very exciting time for my family and me since these are the very first scholarships awarded since the fund was established in October 2010."
+We continue to grow and additional donations are always welcome. "

 And the Recipients Are...